Collection on Peggy Guggenheim

 Shortly after the PGC opened for public viewing, HVR resigned her position at the MNOP in 1952 and James Johnson Sweeney (JJS) was named Director.
 The name of the Museum was changed to the Solomon R. Guggenheim Museum (SRGM) to designate it as a memorial to its founder who died in 1949.
 JJS was succeeded by Thomas M. Messer (TMM).

 In 1961, TMM, third director of the SRGM, began a long term relationship with PG.
 She had begun discussions on the disposition of her collection and had contacted Harry F. Guggenheim (HFG), then president of the SRGF and PG's cousin.
 Over the next several years (1961-1965), the discussion was wide-ranging, with PG vacillating between entrusting her collection to the SRGF to denying the SRGF the opportunity.
 In 1965, HFG and TMM approached PG with the proposal of an exhibition of her works at the SRGM.
 The exhibition, Works from the Peggy Guggenheim Foundation, opened on January 15, 1969.
 Shortly after attending the opening, PG sent a contractual letter to the SRGF, confirming her intent to transfer the collection and the palazzo to the Foundation.
-On July 17, 1975, the PGF approved the transfer of the PGC to the SRGF on the condition that it remain in the palazzo.
+On July 17, 1975, the PGF approved the transfer of the PGC to the SRGF.
 Until 1976, the PGF, created in 1959 for tax purposes, was the legal owner of the PGC, in charge of all administration and operations.
 Following the transfer of the collection to the SRGF, however, the PGF was dissolved and the collection was officially brought under the administration of the SRGF.
 Unofficial terms of the agreement allowed PG to retain the right to live at the palazzo and administer the collection until her death.

 PG died on December 23, 1979 in a hospital outside of Venice.